beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 _dereferencing_ the pointer.
 (You can think of this as "de-pointering" the pointer, but no one ever says "de-pointering".)

+Back to our analogy, this is vaguely like looking at a home address and then going to that house.

-What do I mean by "get access to the original variable"?
+Now, what do I mean by "get access to the original variable"?
 Well, if you have a variable called `i`, and you have a pointer to `i` called `p`, you can use the dereferenced pointer `p` _exactly as if it were the original variable `i`_!

 You almost have enough knowledge to handle an example.
 The last tidbit